athanadrian/react-hooks-firebase/README.md

 # Deploying

+Run commands:

-npm run build
+- npm run build
-firebase init hosting
+- firebase init hosting
 - use directory build
 - use as a SPA
 - do not override index.html